This policy was last updated on 27 June 2019.

-To fulfil a contractual obligation
+To fulfill a contractual obligation

 If you express an interest in joining CIVICUS or one of our projects we will collate the personal data you provided to process that request.

-We will process your personal information to fulfil any legal obligations placed upon us, such as the prevention of fraud.
+We will process your personal information to fulfill any legal obligations placed upon us, such as the prevention of fraud.
 We will also process your personal information if lawfully required to do so by a legal authority or a court of law.

 For example, where you are applying for an employment or volunteering opportunity with us, processing certain information is necessary for employment purposes.